dogecoinfoundation/dogecoin.com/content/dogepedia/articles/how-to-backup-a-wallet.md

 *Remember: whoever gains access to the wallet.dat file will be able to spend your Dogecoin*.

 #### Saving Private Keys and Public Keys in a Text File
 The wallet.dat file is not a plain-text file.
-It is a BDB (Berkley Database).
+It is a BDB (Berkeley Database).
 For this reason, it might be a good idea to create a plain text backup of your wallet, containing a list of all private and public keys currently in use by Dogecoin Core.
 In order to do so:

 - Go to Help -> Debug Window
 - Select the Console tab